 If you’re coming by bus, you’ll be dropped at the back of Marina Bay Sands hotel.
 You’ll be able to use an elevator, from street level, that will take you up to the walk way.
 As with the Shoppes route, you’ll have to walk through Marina Bay Sands hotel and come out the other side.

-Things to do at Gardens by the Bay
+Things to Do at Gardens by the Bay

 Supertree Grove